Limitations To workmans’ Comp That Can Prevent You From Receiving Benefits

 Intentional And Willful Misconduct

-If you are injured as a result of intentional and willful misconduct, you will not receive workers’ compensation benefits.
+In Michigan, if your work-related injuries are as a result of intentional and willful misconduct, you will not be covered under workers’ comp.
 This usually involves injuries sustained while violating a strictly enforced company rule or policy.
 An example would be if you did not follow a strictly enforced rule requiring the use of a lift assist and you hurt your back while moving a heavy part.
 A recent case involved a woman who skipped a mandatory company picnic and was harshly disciplined by her boss.

 She suffered a nervous breakdown but was denied workers’ compensation benefits because of her intentional misconduct in skipping the picnic.